ARNAVKS/Named-Entity-Recognition/README.md

 # Named-Entity-Recognition

 This project performs Named Entity Recognition (NER) using a BiLSTM-based model.
+I used *NER dataset.csv* uploaded above.
 It includes:

 **Tag.ipynb** – NER tagger for preprocessing and tagging the dataset by using BiLSTM.